 All creatures need a proper balance of these two forces in order to defend themselves (pro-inflammatory elements) and heal (anti-inflammatory elements).
 Mother Nature understood this, which is why we are gifted with both pathways.
 In fact, these pathways are intricately connected to each other to keep one another in check.
 It’s a brilliant system.
 The pathway that leads from the omega-3 ALA to EPA and DHA uses the very same enzymes as the pathway leading from the omega-6 LA to arachidonic acid.
 The omega-3 and omega-6 pathways have to share these enzymes, so the pathways actually compete with one another.

-This is why some scientists believe that it is important to eat a balance of omega-3 and omega-6 fatty acids.
+This is why most scientists believe that it is important to eat a balance of omega-3 and omega-6 fatty acids.
 There is good evidence to suggest that our ancestors ate diets that contained roughly equal amounts of omega-3 and omega-6, depending on where they lived; at most their diets may have had 2-4 times more omega-6 than omega-3.
 However, these days our diets contain 20 to 30 times more omega-6 than omega-3, tipping the scale mightily toward inflammation and away from healing.
 This may be one of the most important reasons why so many people experience chronic pain and inflammation and find themselves turning so often to medications like ibuprofen to turn down the activity of the omega-6 pathway.

 The same problem occurs in animals.
 Grass is high in ALA, the omega-3 parent molecule, whereas grains are high in LA, the omega-6 parent molecule.
 Therefore, grain-fed cows, for example, have an excess of omega-6 fatty acids and a deficit of omega-3 fatty acids.
 Grass-fed beef has an average omega-6 to omega-3 ratio of 1.53 to 1, whereas grain-fed beef has a ratio of 7.65 to 1.
+However, since grass-fed beef is lower in fat, both types of beef contain about the same amount of omega-3s per pound.

 Is it possible to eat too much omega-3?